-The general concern over the exploitation of shale gas in the Province of Québec could delay some of the expected or proposed exploration work.
-Management, in conjunction with the Board of Directors, will continue to monitor these developments and their effect on the Company's business.
+The general concern over the exploitation of shale gas by the Province of Québec could delay some of the expected or proposed exploration work.
+Management, in conjunction with the Board, will continue to monitor these developments and their effect on the Company's business.